Every day we put on a non-stop, action-packed programme for the whole family to enjoy.

 Thursday - demonstrations all day showing shearing methods from the past and the present

 Friday - junior and intermediate classes and Young Farmers' competitions

 Saturday - a packed day of shearing competitions with competitors drawn not just from all over Britain but also from around the world competing in the elite Senior and Open competitions; also blade shearing and wool handling competitions.

-A highlight is the Devon plate final at around 3.30pm when the six highest placed Devon resident shearers from the open heats compete to decide the best Devon shearer at this year’s County Show.
+A highlight is the Devon plate final at around 3.30pm on Saturday when the six highest placed Devon resident shearers from the open heats compete to decide the best Devon shearer at the 2018 County Show.